 - NACWA Members took to the Hill during Water Week 2017 to share their experiences using tax-exempt municipal bonds to finance water and wastewater projects and communicate the importance of preserving financing tools that help make local water projects more affordable.

-- NACWA submitted a “Dear Colleague” letter on March 8, 2017, expressing strong support for tax-exempt municipal bonds during Congressional debates on tax reform and infrastructure financing—the letter contained a truly remarkable 156 congressional signatures, representing significant support from both political parties.
+- “Dear Colleague” letter, March 8, 2017, expressing strong support for tax-exempt municipal bonds during Congressional debates on tax reform and infrastructure financing—the letter contained 156 congressional signatures, representing significant support from both political parties.
 Strong bipartisan support in Congress is crucial to preserving this critical, long-standing financing tool for state and local governments.
-The letter is addressed to leadership of the federal tax-writing committee – House Ways & Means – specifically, Committee Chairman Kevin Brady (R-TX) and Ranking Member Richard Neal (D-MA).
-The letter was organized by the bipartisan Municipal Finance Caucus.
+The letter is addressed to leadership of the federal tax-writing committee – House Ways & Means – and was organized by the bipartisan Municipal Finance Caucus.
 Thank you to those NACWA members who urged their Representatives to sign this important letter.

 1 The analysis was conducted by SJ Advisors, LLC.
 For simplicity, these estimates were calculated based on the current interest rate environment, and by assuming all bonds were issued for uniform $50 million projects with "AA" credit ratings and 30-year loan maturities.
 The figures do not include any water infrastructure projects that may have been funded through general obligation bonds.